kimchi-project/kimchi/docs/API.md

       the system; False, otherwise.
     * update_tool: True if there is a compatible package manager for the system; False, otherwise
-    * repo_mngt_tool: True if there is a compatible repository management tool for the system; False, otherwise
+    * repo_mngt_tool: 'deb', 'yum' or None - when the repository management tool is not identified
 * **POST**: *See Configuration Actions*

 **Actions (POST):**